soundata/soundata/README.md

 ### Citing

-If you use Soundata please cite the JOSS article **AND** indicate the version used with the corresponding DOI of the version release in Zenodo (`10.5281/zenodo.11580085` for v1.0.1, for example).
+If you use Soundata in your pipeline, please cite the version used with the corresponding DOI of the version release in Zenodo (`10.5281/zenodo.11580085` for v1.0.1, for example).

+To cite Soundata as related work in your article, please cite the JOSS article:

 ```bibtex
 @article{Fuentes2024,